Recursive Variational Quantum Compiling: Conclusion

 The RVQC algorithm aims to perform FISC, as opposed to FUMC.
 Note, however, that RVQC can easily be extended to the FUMC case by changing to the appropriate cost function.

 Finally, although the RVQC algorithm was tested out on the IBM Santiago noise model, it has not yet been tested on any real quantum devices.
-Different methods of error mitigation, like Zero-Noise Extrapolation \cite{zne}, can be explored in this case.
+It would be interesting to see if the method is applicable with realistic noise.